Qiskit/qiskit-aer/CONTRIBUTING.md

 when dependencies are added/updated, in order to download the required packages if they are not in your **Conan** local repository.

+NOTE: Conan use can be disabled with the CMake flag ``"-DUSE_CONAN=OFF"``.
+This is useful for building from source offline, or to reuse the installed package dependencies.

 If we are only building the standalone version and do not want to install all Python requirements you can just install **Conan**: